tomas-bzdusek/research-website/content/authors/Aoxue-Chen/_index.md

 - Former Undergrad Students
 ---

-Aoxue investigates response theory of topological phases in hyperbolic lattices.
+Aoxue investigated response theory of topological insulators on hyperbolic lattices, focusing in particular on the model with non-vanishing second Chern number in the four-dimensional Abelian Brillouin zone.
+Aoxue defended her Master's thesis in August 2024.